Chapter Twenty: Emergence

 The last thing someone close to me said that I couldn't make sense of.

-Mateo picked up the stylus.
+Mateo picked up a blank card.

 He slid the card into the center.